 Jill Lorie Hurst said in an interview with Soap Opera Digest this week that Holly’s final scenes were about “the anguish of love.”
 Holly was certainly a leading lady in every sense of the word, feeling that anguish.
 But her cool nature and intelligence made her struggles far more than a generic “perils of Pauline.”
 Holly was perhaps the closest GL ever got to the kind of heroine we often see in novels – a woman of heart and mind.

-I hear the lyrics of Joni Mitchell’s “Woman of Heart and Mind” and I can imagine Holly – the writer, the journalist – writing these lyrics to Roger.
+I hear the lyrics of Joni Mitchell’s “Woman of Heart and Mind” and I can imagine Holly – the writer, the journalist – writing these lyrics, maybe about Roger, perhaps about Ed.

 You come to me like a little boy / And I give you my scorn and my praise

 You think I’m like your mother / Or another lover or your sister

 Or the queen of our dreams / Or just another silly girl /When love makes a fool of me

 After the rush when you come back down / You’re always disappointed, nothing seems to keep you high

 Drive your bargains / Push your papers / Win your medals / Fuck your strangers

 Don’t it leave you on the empty side

 I’m looking for affection and respect / A little passion